 Here is the difference between the local search results before and now:

 Before: If you were searching for Asian restaurants in Texas, it would have been like this:

 Now: If you are searching for casinos in Las Vegas

-The new three-pack organic listings is an interesting combination of Adwords working along with organic results.
-Carousel was introduced last year, that forwarded its reach to non-local searches as well, such as U.S. Presidents and states, landmarks at certain countries, states, and cities.
+The new three-pack organic listings are an interesting combination of Adwords working along with organic results.
+The carousel was introduced last year, which forwarded its reach to non-local searches as well, such as U.S. Presidents and states, landmarks at certain countries, states, and cities.
 It has still not been known whether Google will continue the carousel services for non-local search results as well or not.

 When users click on the “more” link at the bottom of the 3-pack, it will take them into a full page of local results that could be sorted.
 There will also be a large map on the right.
 This page will be the same that users would have seen in the earlier versions of Google Maps results.

 This new presentation and flow would remove the complexities of the Carousel and will enable more information to be displayed.
 Earlier, clicking on any of the results provided by the Google carousel only lead to the change of the Knowledge Graph.
 However, it didn’t provide any additional information that could be useful for the users.

 Let us know if you are seeing similar changes for other local searches.
 It could be for many local searches for which the carousel appeared earlier, but now isn’t appearing anymore as it has been replaced by the 3-pack.